axbjos/axnetlabs-iot-pi/README.md

-desktop_iot_pi
+Desktop IoT Node Red
 ==============

-Code for the Pi on my "desktop setup"
+Code for the Raspberry Pi side of my "desktop setup"

 ### About

-This is your project's README.md file.
-It helps users understand what your project does, how to use it and anything else they may need to know.
+Joe Axberg & Associates, LLC